aj-hoang/landalytics/readme.md

 ## Prerequisites
 `Libpostal` is required to run the address parsing, check instructions at: https://github.com/openvenues/libpostal

+## Subprojects

+### data-source-land-registry
+Contains the Model and ETLs for the land registry price paid data

+### data-source-epc
+Contains the Model and ETLs for the EPC data

+### landalytics-address-core
+Contains the Model and ETLs for constructing the landalytics address core.
+This will contain coords and addresses used for address matching on other data sources

+### utilities
+Contains utility functions for use across other subprojects

 ## EPC Data contains addresses and UPRNs
 EPC data contains the UPRN for the EPC certificate, we can match addresses with EPC addresses to get the coords.